 By taking out a second plan, couples are eligible for a maximum tax allowance of EUR 6,400 per year.

 Retirement savings plans where the return is linked to investment funds do not guarantee a certain investment or savings outcome.
 These products are linked to the performance of the financial markets.
 This flexible and dynamic option holds the potential for strong returns.
 However, the financial risk is borne by the policyholder alone.
-The money paid in, that is, the premiums, are invested in the insurance company’s own investment funds or in other funds.
+The money paid in, i.e. the premiums, are invested in the insurance company’s own investment funds or in other funds.
 However, such investment products must meet certain criteria.
-The insurance company or financial institution must offer the client a product that invests solely in the money market and is denominated in EUR (money market SICAV [open-ended investment company]).
-This reduces the speculative risk.
-Furthermore, the provider must suggest investment products (investment funds or undertakings for collective investment – UCIs) that feature a mix of equities and bonds.
-The higher the proportion of equities, of course, the higher the speculative risk.
-As already mentioned, the investment policy of such products is subject to certain and absolute caps.
+The provider must suggest investment products (investment funds or undertakings for collective investment – UCIs) that feature a mix of equities and bonds.
+Naturally, the higher the proportion of equities, the higher the speculative risk.
+As mentioned earlier, the investment policies of these products are no longer subject to caps.

 Which option is the correct one?
 In the end, it comes down to your personal risk profile, financial situation and expectations.

 To ascertain which option best matches their retirement plans, savers should talk to their banker (as an approved sub-broker) or insurer.
 In the end, it comes down to your personal risk profile, financial situation and expectations, and when your policy matures.
 It’s worth bearing in mind that you alone bear the risk of your investment and you should therefore become increasingly cautious as the maturity date of your policy approaches.
 A dramatic fall in equity markets a few weeks before maturity could have disastrous consequences for a policy with high equity exposure.